lupyuen/stm32-blue-pill-rust/README.md

   1. Rust (rls) (rust-lang)
     https://marketplace.visualstudio.com/items?itemName=rust-lang.rust

-- In Visual Studio Code, click `File -> Open Workspace`
+- In Visual Studio Code, click `File → Open Workspace`

 - Browse to the `stm32-blue-pill-rust` folder and select `workspace.code-workspace`

-- In the Explorer → Workspace pane at left, browse to the source folder `src` and select the Rust source file `main.rs`
+- In the `Explorer → Workspace` pane at left, browse to the source folder `src` and select the Rust source file `main.rs`

 - When prompted, install the Rust Language Service (RLS), which provides Autocomplete and "Go To Definition" features for Rust.